mateusz-iwanski/PersonalWebApi/README.md

 4. **Retrieve JWT Token**: Obtain the Bearer JWT token and include it in the Headers of your HTTP requests.
 5. **Token Expiry**: Check the token expiry duration in `appsettings.json`.

+## Template

+There is a branch called `TemplateAPI-branch` which is a template with the main API features without any additional functionality.
+After downloading the branch for your new API project, change the project name, solution name, namespaces, etc., and read the 'Getting Started' section from the branch `README.md`.